 The principal cause of inappropriate scratching/clawing is not providing the proper surfaces—and the most appealing— for your cat to use.
 Some cats prefer vertical surfaces, while others may prefer horizontal or even 90 degree–angled scratchers.
 You may have bought a scratching post that you liked due to its height, angle, color, texture, and price, but it wasn’t what your cat likes.

 Never declaw!
 It’s mutilation, nothing less.
 It’s equivalent to cutting off the first joint of your own fingers.
-Declawing is never necessary and never recommended by any responsible cat behaviorist or animal organization.
+Declawing is never necessary and never recommended by any responsible cat behavior consultant or animal organization.

 The key to solving your cat’s scratching/clawing problem is to redirect your cat’s natural urge to scratch towards more appropriate areas.
 Make those areas more appealing while making where s/he’s scratching now less appealing.
 Never punish your cat!
 Not only will it not work, it will make him/her afraid of you.
 The added stress from punishment may cause him/her to become overly aggressive as well.

 If your cat has this problem, contact me by phone or email to schedule a time to discuss a solution to the problem.
 A happy cat is a happy household.
 You may also be saving a great deal of money in new furnishings, doors and carpeting!
 I help people (and their cats) across the country, as well as Europe and Canada, and I can help you.